DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### Help proving your professional qualification to training providers and employers

 UK ENIC can give you a [statement of comparability](https://www.enic.org.uk/Qualifications/SOC/Default.aspx) showing how your academic and professional qualifications compare to their English equivalent.
 However, you will need scans or photographs of your original documents.
-If you are applying to train to teach, you can get your statement of comparability for free – see [Get help with qualifications and applications for teacher training](#get-help-with-international-qualifications).
+If you are applying to train to teach, you can [get your statement of comparability for free](#get-help-with-international-qualifications).

 ## Teach in England